sdmjf/citation-analysis/README.md

 # LLM Research Trend Visualizer

-A full-stack application for analyzing and visualizing citation trends in LLM research papers across top AI venues (NeurIPS, ICML, ICLR, CVPR, ACL, etc.).
+A full-stack application for analyzing and visualizing citation trends in LLM research papers across NLP venues(from ACL authology) .

 ## Features